Hello, This is Thomas.

-The CFI program was more than effective at preparing me to be successful on the job from day 1 and I am incredibly grateful for all of the additional resources that come with the fully immersed FMVA program.
+The CFI program was more than effective at preparing me to be successful on the job from day 1 and I am incredibly grateful for all of the additional resources that come with the full immersion FMVA program.

-Wall Street Prep is a great introductory course that gives insightful step-by-step walkthroughs of building on the job-specific financial valuation models.
+Wall Street Prep is a great course that gives insightful step-by-step walkthroughs of building on job-specific financial valuation models.

 The program is insightful in that it provides true insider information from former bankers and goes beyond just the model, taking the extra step to teach the mathematical calculations which go into the modeling practices.

-WSP is valuable in its own right, and I believe it is a great place to start your modeling training.
-It is not quite as comprehensive as the CFI program.
+Is Wall Street Prep worth it?
+Wall Street Prep is valuable in its own right, and I believe it is a great place to start your modeling training.
+However, it’s not quite as comprehensive as the CFI program.

-It is certainly an excellent Bootcamp style prep course that will give you the necessary foundational techniques you need to be successful from day 1 on the job.
+Wall Street Prep also has an excellent Bootcamp-style prep course that will give you the necessary foundational techniques you need to be successful from day 1 on the job.

 Platform/Course Overview- Winner: CFI

-For the most comprehensive all-inclusive, no stones left unturned approach CFI is far and away from the best program currently on the market.
+For the most comprehensive all-inclusive, no-stones-left unturned approach CFI is one of the best programs currently on the market.

-For a quick boot-camp-style crash course in financial modeling, Wall Street Prep is an excellent 2-week out resource.
+For a quick boot-camp-style crash course in financial modeling, Wall Street Prep is an excellent resource.
 I hope this CFI Vs Wall Street Prep article is helping you.

 The curriculum is helpful for both practicing modelers who have a clear idea of which field they are targeting to specialize in and enables those individuals to focus on specifically applicable courses.